- Personal Injury

 In addition, claims in Alabama are governed by a statute of limitations.
 This is the amount of time you have to file a claim with either your own insurance company or the at-fault driver’s insurer.
 According to Alabama Code Section 6-2-38, you generally have two years from the date of the accident to file a claim, or you will also likely be barred from receiving any compensation.

-If you or a loved one has been injured or someone has died in a vehicle crash in Alabama, call the personal injury car accident lawyers at Caldwell Wenzel & Asthana for help.
+If you or a loved one has been injured or someone has died in a vehicle crash in Alabama, call the personal injury car accident lawyer in Orange Beach at Caldwell Wenzel & Asthana for help.
 We know the courts, the judges, and the system, and will work aggressively in pursuing the settlement you deserve.
 We understand how insurance companies and their lawyers operate, and we are not afraid to take your case to court if necessary.
 We always look out for your interests and fight for justice and the optimum compensation possible.

 Call us today at (251) 444-7000 for your free, confidential consultation.
 We work on a contingency basis, so there are no fees until and unless we win your case.